Evaluating staff and student experience of contemplative pedagogies

 University of Melbourne contributors

-- Dr Chris McCaw, Education Fellow, Contemplative Studies Centre and Senior Lecturer, Melbourne Graduate School of Education
+- Dr Chris McCaw, Education Lead, Contemplative Studies Centre and Senior Lecturer, Melbourne Graduate School of Education

 - Dr Tracii Ryan, Lecturer in Higher Education, Melbourne Centre for the Study of Higher Education